By Dr. Marie Claire Bourque, MD FRCPC · Values Clarification

 1

-Three rounds of quick side-by-side choices.
+A quick gut-check, then side-by-side choices.
 Two values appear.
 Pick the one that matters more.

 2

 Pick your top 5 from the finalists.
-About 11 values will make it to the final round.
+Your strongest values make it to the finalists — then you pick your top five.

 3